 • Being over the age of 50

-• Being a woman – particularly a woman experiencing hormonal changes due to pregnancy, menopause or the use of oral contraceptives
+• Experiencing hormonal changes due to pregnancy, menopause or the use of oral contraceptives

 • Contact lens wear